Vincent Crisologo: Dismissal of Case concerning Alleged PDAF scam

 On October 18, 2019, the Ombudsman issued an order dismissing all charges filed in 2017 against then Congressman Crisologo for alleged graft and malversation.
 The Ombudsman stated:"WHEREFORE, in view of the foregoing, the June 19, 2017 Resolution is hereby RECONSIDERED.
 The findings of probable cause against Vincent P. Crisologo... are DISMISSED."According to Rule III, Section 7 of Administrative Order No. 07 or the Rules of Procedure of the Office of the Ombudsman, where the respondent is absolved of the charges, the decision shall be final, executory and unappealable.

 The Ombudsman in pronouncing Congressman Crisologo as innocent against the charges against him, stated in its decision that "Mere endorsement of an NGO, however, is not readily taken as illegal per se, as it does not vest any legal import or significance in confirming the accreditation, selection, and evaluation of the NGO."

 The Ombudsman added "... while Crisologo did endorse KACI, the process of selection still rested on the DSWD's discretion.
 In fact, even if there was no such endorsement, the DSWD, as the implementing agency (IA), was still required to follow the procedures provided for by the Revised Guidelines in the Granting, Utilization, Accounting, and Auditing of the Funds released to NGOs/POS (COA Circular 2007-001).
 As respondent-movants DSWD officials themselves alleged... "the DSWD as a whole, exercise due diligence in assessing the qualifications and validating the operations of KACI," thus admitting that they did not rely merely on Crisologo's endorsement of KACI.

 The Ombudsman emphasized the following: 1) that there was no evidence that Crisologo influenced or forced the DSWD to select KACI and thus Crisologo should not be faulted for his mere endorsement; 2) that Crisologo's participation was to merely recommend and identify a project to be funded by his PDAF allocation, that he had no participation in the conduct of public bidding and certainly was not the one responsible for the implementation of the project; and 3) there was no evidence that Crisologo handled, distributed or caused the release of public funds to KACI and neither were the SAROs directed or addressed to him.

 Citing jurisprudence, the Ombudsman pointed that Crisologo's role was purely recommendatory, and based on the case of LAMP v.
 Secretary of Budget and Management which upheld Philconsa v.
 Enriquez, "the proposals and identification made by the Members of Congress are merely recommendatory."

 Back in 2017, Crisologo shrugged off the politically motivated raps.
-Crisologo said this act of the Ombudsman to charge public officials is what President Rodrigo Duterte is referring to when he order an investigation into the alleged partiality of the anti-graft office.
+Crisologo said this act of the Ombudsman to charge public officials is what President Rodrigo Duterte is referring to when he ordered an investigation into the alleged partiality of the anti-graft office.